AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-custom-file-filters.md

     The second filter is for Image Files.
 The parameters are similar to the first filter except the `value` parameter.
 The `value` parameter takes an array of image types as its value.
 All file types specified in the value parameter are searched for and shown in the file browse dialog, all other file types are ignored.

 1. Save the *ui\_config.json* file and upload the same.
-Then, reload the Web Editor.
+Then, reload the Editor.

     When you launch the file browse dialog, the filter options configured in the ui\_config.json file are shown.